Mr-Byun/blood_coagulation_model/README.md

 This project completed for 2019 Bioinformatics Class in Handong Global University.

-We modified vesion from MatLab to R to achieve more readability and writability.
+We modified a vesion from MatLab to R to achieve more readability and writability.

 Unfortunately, compared to MatLab, R internals are single-threaded, making its performance much slower.